#15 Most Cited500+ citations/year

 Steel erection violations often involve the unique fall protection thresholds that differ from general construction.
 Contractors accustomed to the 6-foot rule may not realize that Subpart R has its own requirements.
 The site-specific erection plan is also frequently missing:

-- Missing written notification of site conditions from the controlling contractor
+• Missing concrete strength notification from controlling contractor

 Penalty Exposure